-lifestyle.
-Varanasi/Sarnath and Bodh Gaya are both significant pilgrimage sites, having their own distinct character and personality.
+Varanasi/Sarnath and Bodh Gaya are both significant pilgrimage sites, having their own distinct character with large transient populations.
 In these places we get a closer view of how modern and traditional India co-exist.
 Rajgir, Nalanda, Vaishali, Kushinagar, Lumbini and Sravasti are smaller towns and relatively quiet, giving the pilgrims the opportunity to absorb the nuances of the local culture and society.
-We shall take many opportunities to take extended walks so as to be more grounded and touch the earth and life unfolding around us more deeply.
+We shall take opportunities to go on extended walks so as to be more grounded and touch the earth and life unfolding around us more deeply.

 Join us on this journey through a fascinating and mysterious India - as we walk 'In the Footsteps of the Buddha'.
 The pilgrimage is an unforgettable opportunity to explore areas that few tourists visit and to see and experience aspects of Indian life that, in many ways, that have not changed since the time of the Buddha.
 We invite you to journey with other practitioners on a transformative journey that will allow you to touch an ancient culture and civilization, and experience the life of the Buddha through the places he lived and taught.
-Shantum curated three pilgrimages for Thich Nhat Hanh, and many for the Plum Village sanghas.
+Shantum has curated three pilgrimages for Thich Nhat Hanh, and many for the Plum Village sanghas.
 As we walk on the Buddha's Path, we also walk in the footsteps of Thay and the Sangha.
-Shantum shares from memory many of the places Thay paused and taught and some of the history of the Plum Village sangha.
+Shantum shares about many of the places Thay paused and what he taught and some of the history of the Plum Village sangha.